WORLD CLASS PLAYERS 2016

 Soccer players from across Saskatchewan, Canada and even other countries represent their Nations of heritage in the WCP Cup.
 Great effort has always been made to keep the level of on-field play and competitiveness extremely high, while at the same time making sure that the multicultural event remains focused on the participants, the nations that are represented and the amazing fans that have always come out in fanatic droves to support their Nations and cultural communities.

 The WCP Cup is put on through the non-profit corporation World Class Players Sport Inc. and is the brainchild of renowned soccer superstar and Regina Sports Hall of Fame inductee, Kevin Holness.
 Mr. Holness is an amazing ambassador for the sport, and he exemplifies the way soccer can unite people, cultures and communities.
-Opening Ceremonies take place at 6:30pm on Thursday, TBA, 2016.
+Opening Ceremonies take place at 6:30pm on Thursday, March 24th, 2016.
 Updated game scores will be provided on a daily basis.